pkucnc/qemu_blog/pci.md

 ---
 layout: default
-title: Pci
+title: 05 Add PCIe Root Complex
 ---

-# A deep dive into QEMU: PCI host bridge controller
+# A deep dive into QEMU: PCIe, the master side

 The QEMU PCI subsystem is really interesting to understand.
 Because PCI is a [specification](https://pcisig.com/specifications), QEMU